 Buchan Crest: The sun shining upon a sunflower.

-Buchan Clan Motto: Non Inferiora Secutus
+Buchan Clan Motto: Non Inferiora Secutus (Following not the inferior).

 Buchan Clan History:

 The name originates from the old district of Buchan in the North East of Grampian Region.
 This is an area which stretched from the River Don to the River Deveron, and the earliest record of the name in the vicinity is Ricardus de Buchan, clerk of the Bishopric of Aberdeen (c.1207-08).

 This territory was once the fiefdom of the Pictish mormaers of Buchan who emerged in the 12th century as earls of Buchan, a title held by the Comyn family until it was confiscated by Robert the Bruce.
 In c.1342, the earldom was conferred on Bruce's great-grandson, Alexander Stewart, better known as the Wolf of Badenoch.
 After Alexander's death in 1406, the title reverted to the Crown and was allocated to various Royal relatives in turn until being settled by James III on his half-uncle, James Stewart, second son of Sir James Stewart, "the Black Knight of Lorne," by Joan Beaufort, the King's grandmother.
 With the death of the 5th Earl of Buchan in 1601, the title passed, in the old Celtic tradition of inheritance, through the female line and it is currently held by the Erskine family.

 The Buchan chief retains the ancient barony of Auchmacoy, near Ellon, in Aberdeenshire.
 Andrew Buchan of Auchmakwy was among those named on an assize appointed to settle a boundary dispute in 1446, but it was not until 1503 that he received a charter for the lands of Auchmacoy from James IV.